donlnz/nonconformist/README.md

 Primarily to be used as an extension to the scikit-learn library.

 # Dependencies

-core: numpy; tested under Python 2.7
+Tested under Python 2.7.

-examples: sklearn
+Requires numpy and sklearn.

 # Known issues